ElijahCanderson/team10AlcTracker/team/LEARNING.md

 # Madison's Backround:
 As a 4th year CS major, I have dipped my toes into a lot of different languages.
 Put I primarily work in Python, C++ and Java, with some limited React expierence on the side.
 I am also familear with Agile devlopment from CS148 and CS156.

+# Elijah's Background:
+I am a 4th year CS major, with a solid grasp of C++ and Python, along with limited knowledge of frontend and backend development in React.
+However, I do not have any experience in mobile development.